minprog/app-studio/40 Projects/30 Watch List/10 Assignment.md

 ## Tips (iOS)

-- You can learn more about basic networking by reading chapter 24 of "Programming iOS 9" by Matt Neuburg (you can find this book on the shelf in A1.16).

-- Read more about [loading images from an URL](http://stackoverflow.com/questions/24231680/loading-image-from-url) and [Grand Central Dispatch](https://developer.apple.com/library/ios/documentation/Performance/Reference/GCD_libdispatch_Ref/index.html).

 - Learn more about [guards in Swift](http://ericcerney.com/swift-guard-statement/).

 - Converting HTTP to HTTPS (when supported by the server) can be done by inserting an 's' into the string.